MuratYarali/DevOps/projects/504-microservices-ci-cd-pipeline/README.md

 chmod 400 config
 ```

 * Create `petclinic-prod-ns` namespace on `petclinic-cluster` with "Rancher".
 Later check it where was it created.
+If it is necessary, move namespace to under default project field.

 ```linux
 kubectl create ns petclinic-prod-ns